plainsource/activekit/README.md

 ### Export Attribute

 Add exporting to your ActiveRecord models.
-Export Attribute provides full exporting functionality using for your model database records.
+Export Attribute provides full exporting functionality for your model database records.

-You can define as many export attributes along with any association attributes in one model to export.
+You can define any number of model attributes and association attributes in one model to export together.

 Then define the column name in your model like below.
 ```ruby